decentraland/adr/content/ADR-208-lambdas-api-review.md

 Action: deletion

-This endpoint is replaced by `POST /lambdas/profiles`, this endpoint had a limit on the number of profiles you can request at once given by the lenght of the url, the POST version of this endpoint removes this restriction.
+This endpoint is replaced by `POST /lambdas/profiles`.
+It had a limit on the number of profiles you can request at once given by the URL length.
+The POST version of this endpoint removes this restriction.

 ### GET /lambdas/profiles/{id}